kuanhungchen/Fall-2019-Operating-Systems/README.md

 ## Requirements

-You need Edsim51 to simulator 8051 processor and SDCC to generate Edsim51-targeted files.
+You need Edsim51 to simulate 8051 processor and SDCC to generate Edsim51-targeted files.

 - Edsim51
     - From http://edsim51.com/